RommieG/Grainy-Photos-v3/content/posts/ronda/index.md

 "A narrow alley"
 "A black-and-white film photo of a narrow cobbled alley in the old town." >}}

-### Iglesia de Santa María la Mayor
+### Churches in Ronda

-The most famous church in Ronda is the Church of Santa María la Mayor (Iglesia de Santa María la Mayor).
+There are several churches in Ronda, but the most famous is the Church of Santa María la Mayor (Iglesia de Santa María la Mayor).
 This church is located in the heart of Ronda's old town and is known for its impressive blend of architectural styles, including Gothic, Renaissance, and Baroque elements.
 The church features a stunning façade adorned with intricate details, a beautiful interior with ornate altars, chapels, artwork, and a prominent bell tower that offers panoramic views of the surrounding area.

 {{< postimgexifgps "images/ronda-07.jpg"
 "Iglesia de Santa María la Mayor"
 "A black-and-white film photo of the Church of Santa María la Mayor.
 The photo is taken from the square in front of the church.
 On the right-hand side, in the shade of trees, is a street cafe with tables and chairs and parasols." >}}

+At the other end of the scale, I came across La Ermita de San Miguel, which I found very interesting.
+This had fallen into disrepair, but the main walls and the belfry have been restored.
+The exact origins of La Ermita de San Miguel are not well-documented, but it is believed to date back to the Middle Ages, possibly the 16th century.
+It was likely built on the site of an earlier Islamic structure.

+{{< postimgexifgps "images/ronda-13.jpg"
+"La Ermita de San Miguel"
+"A black-and-white film photo of the restored ruins of the La Ermita de San Miguel.
+Just the stone walls with the main entrance and a small belfry are standing." >}}

+### Baños Árabes

+The Arab baths consist of a series of rooms with pools of different temperatures, resembling the traditional hammams found in Islamic culture.
+Unfortunately, they were closed at the time of my visit, so I could only get this one photo from the outside.

+{{< postimgexifgps "images/ronda-14.jpg"
+"Baños Árabes"
+"A black-and-white film photo of the Arab baths taken from the street.
+In the photo there are perimeter stone walls with a series of masonry arches within." >}}

 ### City walls